davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 document.body.innerHTML = markup;
 ```

-You can also use ternary operators inside template literals for conditional rendering:
+We can also use ternary operators inside template literals for conditional rendering:

 ```javascript
 const song = {